-A 30-liter bag is great for weekend trips with minimal gear (or for filling with a sweaty gym kit).
-Fifty and 60 liters hold gear for a week, maybe less for gear-heavy sports like mountaineering; 50 is about the limit for carry-on luggage.
-Longer expeditions will need the 90- and 120-liter beasts.
-We suggest mixing and and matching sizes for the most efficient use of space.
+In this case, size matters.
+Most duffels range between 30 liters up to 150 liters.
+A 30-liter bag is perfect for weekend trips with minimal gear or for filling with a sweaty gym kit post-workout.
+Fifty- and 60-liter duffels can hold gear for about a week, maybe less for gear-heavy sports like mountaineering; 50 is about the limit for carry-on luggage.
+Most longer expeditions require a 90-liter beast (or larger).
+We suggest mixing and matching sizes for the most efficient use of space.

 Handles and Straps